Boston Swimming Pool Injury Attorneys

 Regulations for Public Swimming Pools

 Both state governments and the federal government have set requirements and safety standards to which public pools are legally required to adhere.
 Unfortunately, many public pools lack the oversight or funds to make changes required to keep the pool safe.
 Some of the regulations put in place by the government include the following:

 - Drain cover installation to prevent deaths due to high suction

 - Fencing around the pool with a locked gate to prevent people from falling in

 If you feel that your loved one was a victim to drowning or near drowning because of a faulty pool, spa, or hot tub, you may be eligible for compensation.

-Contact a Swimming Pool Injuries Lawyer in Massachusetts
+Contact a Swimming Pool Injuries Lawyer in Boston

 If you or someone you love has been hurt in a swimming pool accident, the attorneys of Crowe & Mulvey, LLP want to hear your story.
-Contact our offices in Massachusetts today by calling (617) 404-3417, and learn more about how we can help you through this difficult time.
+Contact our office in Boston today by calling (617) 404-3417, and learn more about how we can help you through this difficult time.